The Shackleton Mountain Challenge: Guest writer Maksymilian Rębisz

 My father came with me on the expedition to play the part of Worsley.
 A photographer that we luckily met on the trail joined us for a while to be Tom Crean as well as a modern Frank Hurley.

 Now I would like to thank to all of you who helped me a lot during this laborious process.
-I know it is impossible to mention everyone individually , as there was so many people engaged, but let me say a few words of my acknowledgement to those of you in the Sir Ernest Shackleton Appreciation Society, who, I am sure, will be reading this and deserve a great applause.
+I know it is impossible to mention everyone individually , as there was so many people engaged, but let me say a few words of my acknowledgement to those of you in the Sir Ernest Shackleton Appreciation Society and in the polar/mountain circles, who, I am sure, will be reading this and deserve a great applause.

 Hayley Vincent Cropp and her amazing tailoring skills – Hayley, thank you especially for being the best clothing supplier in the world, for your kindness, professional advice, smile and your belief in the expedition succeeding.